konstellation-io/kdl-project-template/README.md

 ## Importing library functions

-Reusable functions can be imported from the library (`lib` subdirectory) to avoid code duplication and permit a more organized structuring of the repository.
+Reusable functions can be imported from the library (`lib` subdirectory) to avoid code duplication and to permit a more organized structuring of the repository.

 To import library code in notebooks, you may need to add the `lab` directory to PYTHONPATH, for example as follows: